susyo/strato-aws-examples/terraform/ec2-instance/README.md

 ## Getting started
 1. Make sure you have the latest terraform installed
-2. Modify the `terraform.tfvars` file according to your environment
+2. Modify the `terraform.tfvars.sample` file according to your environment (don't forget to omit the .sample extension prior to running)
 3. Run `terraform apply`